Upwey, Victoria: Creeks and waterways

 Upwey has three main creeks, Ferny Creek, Monbulk Creek and Mast Gully Creek.
 These two creeks are part of the Corhanwarrabul catchment.
 The Corhanwarrabul catchment is part of the larger Dandenong Creek catchment, that flows into Port Phillip at Patterson Lakes.
 Ferny Creek starts in the Dandenong Ranges near the suburb of Sherbrooke.
 The headwaters are located in the Tremont/Ferny Creek region on Mt Dandenong of the Dandenong Ranges.
 It flows through the suburbs of Upwey, Upper Ferntree Gully, Ferntree Gully and Rowville.
 Ferny Creek and Monbulk Creek join in Rowville after which this combined waterway is known as Corhanwarrabul Creek.
 Monbulk Creek runs through the Lysterfield Valley to the south of the Glenfern Road ridge.
 The Corhanwarrabul Creek later becomes the Dandenong Creek at Police Road.
 Monbulk Creek flows through the suburbs of Belgrave, Upwey, Lysterfield, Ferntree Gully and Rowville with the headwaters rising in the Sherbrooke Forest National Park.

-Ferny Creek

-A Melbourne Water Corporation report in 1998 on the Health of Corhanwarrabul, Monbulk and Ferny Creek contained a thorough report on the quality and health of the waterways.
-The report found Ferny Creek had fluoride concentrations three times higher than other local creeks (Monbulk Creek, Ferntree Gully Creek and Celamtis Creek).
-This finding suggested that approximately one-third of the water flowing through Ferny Creek comes from fluoridated domestic water including runoff from watering gardens, household greywater and runoff from septic systems.
-E Coli levels in Ferny Creek were higher than in other local creeks, again suggesting there may be runoff from domestic septic systems.
-Although much of the area is connected to the main sewerage system, a small section of upper Ferny Creek upstream of Tecoma and in Upwey along Glenfern Road are not connected to the main sewerage system and instead use domestic septic tanks, many which are older original systems.

-The water quality of Ferny Creek deteriorates as it flows through Upwey.
-It is rated as good at Sophia Grove but by the time it reached New Road on the west border of Upwey, Ferny Creek quality was rated very poor to fair.
-Although other local creeks including the Monbulk Creek are excellent habitat for platypus and platypus is sited, there have been no platypus sightings in Ferny Creek.

-The majority of Ferny Creek is degraded and suffering from severe bank erosion.
-The large rural residential blocks on Glenfern Road to the west of Morris Road running down towards the Glenfern Valley Bushlands have predominantly partnered with Melbourne Water to undertake rehabilitation of the Ferny Creek undertaking weed reduction and erosion.
-There had been a man-made dam dug into Ferny Creek prior to the subdivision of the town in the 1920s.
-Although this dam collapsed in the 1980s, the residual erosion and stream bed degradation to the waterway remains substantial and affects the waterway rehabilitation.